giacomo-gcad/carbon/dwb_lit_processing/ReadMe.md

 > Boreal tundra woodland = 200
 > Boreal mountain system = 200

-The input dataset has already te same extent and resolution of AGB, therefore no resampling is needed.
+The input dataset has already the same extent and resolution of AGB, therefore no resampling is needed.

 ### Crossing input maps
 Each of the output maps obtained from each of the steps above described is reclassed using a different order of magnitude (units, tens and hundreds for Rainfall, Elevation and Ecological zone, respectively).